30 Day Ab Challenge for Runners – 12 Minute Workout

 - Or trying to look better at the beach or pool this summer!

-Anyone can complete our 30 Day Ab Challenge!
+Anyone can complete our 30-Day Ab Challenge!
 We will show you how to break up the exercises to make it possible!
 The most crucial factor is to start working out and stick with it!
-With any training routine, you need to work at your own pace.
-With focus and consistency, you will make your way up to the 12-minutes throughout the month.

 Will a 30 Day Ab Challenge Work?